 The prostate is a small gland, about the size of a walnut, that sits just underneath the bladder and surrounds the urethra, which is the tube that carries urine from the bladder and out of the body.
 The prostate secretes the base fluid for semen, and it sits just in front of the rectum, which is why doctors can check for prostate cancer with a rectal exam.

 Prostate cancer occurs when cells in the prostate grow abnormally, eventually forming a lump in the prostate and sometimes spreading to other parts of the body.
 Around 90% of prostate cancer cases are of a type called acinar adenocarcinoma, which begins in the gland cells of the prostate, grows slowly, and is unlikely to spread to other parts of the body.
 The remaining 10% of cases are classified as one of six other types of prostate cancer.
 Unfortunately, because these cancers are so rare, less is known about how best to treat them.

 See Also: Types of Prostate Cancer

-Your Board-Certified Radiation Oncologists at Pasadena Cyberknife Center provide the most advanced cancer treatment center in Los Angeles for Prostate Cancer Treatment offering three of the most advanced, alternatives to surgery via radiation technologies for treating prostate cancer:
+Your Board-Certified Radiation Oncologists at Pasadena Cyberknife Center provide the most advanced prostate cancer treatment in Los Angeles offering three of the most advanced alternatives to surgery via radiation technologies.

 What is CyberKnife Robotic Prostate Treatment?